Wilmslow railway station

-The station has four platforms with disabled access to all but platform 1, the northbound Styal line platform, two waiting rooms, public toilets and also has a double-staffed booking office below the platforms.

 History

-Both the Main Line and the Styal line were electrified in 1959 as part of the West Coast Main Line electrification and modernisation programme with the construction and installation of a state of the art signal box and control centre near the end of the Styal line down platform at Wilmslow and serving virtually the entire railway from Crewe to Manchester via both routes.
+Both the main and Styal lines were electrified in 1959, as part of the West Coast Main Line electrification and modernisation programme.
+This included construction and installation of a state of the art signal box and control centre, near to the end of the Styal line down platform, and serving virtually the entire railway from to Manchester on both routes.
 The complexity of that installation was not repeated for the remainder of the electrification scheme, which had its control and signalling systems renewed in ways that were less highly automated.